 Rarotonga in the Cook Islands is the perfect tropical vacation in the heart of the South Pacific.
 I spent nearly 3 weeks in Rarotonga on my voyage across the South Pacific Islands, with 3 nights in Muri Beach Cottages.
 If you’re looking to stay close to the action yet far enough to enjoy solitude and privacy, this might be the place for you.
 Here’s a full review of Muri Beach Cottages in Rarotonga.

 One of the highlights of your stay will be meeting the property’s inspiring owner.
 Gwen arrived in the Cook Islands from the U.S. back in 1962.
 She saw a good chunk of the South Pacific and chose Rarotonga as her home.
 Since 1964, she’s been living on this property, cultivating a beautiful tropical garden that’s yours to enjoy.
-In fact, gardening is not only Gwen’s hobby, but also her second profession.
-Gwen runs a successful business turning self grown noni fruit into juice.
+In fact, gardening is not only Gwen’s hobby but also her second profession.
+Gwen runs a successful business turning self-grown noni fruit into juice.
 The juice smells awfully like strong blue cheese, but it is said to hold exceptional health benefits.
 Perhaps this is Gwen’s little secret… If you ask really nicely, she might even take you on a tour of the operation.

-Three fully screened eco friendly cottages face the beach, along with a small budget studio in the front garden.
+Three fully screened eco-friendly cottages face the beach, along with a small budget studio in the front garden.
 Built in rustic fashion, the cottages are like that cabin in the woods you’ve always dreamed of owning, except these ones are on a tropical island.
-All units are self contained, well stocked with cooking gear to help you prepare your own meals, with books to pass the time and a safe to lock your valuables.
+All units are self-contained, well stocked with cooking gear to help you prepare your own meals, with books to pass the time and a safe to lock your valuables.
 Though parallel to each other, the cottages are thoughtfully positioned to provide maximum privacy.

 We offer no TV, just stars above,beaches to comb, waves to observe, books to read, geckos to name (and not feed), gardens to relax in and, sunrises to admire

-Two beach cottage units are available, sleeping two adults on a single story structure.
+Two beach cottage units are available, sleeping two adults on a single-story structure.
 These units are slightly larger than the pole house, with a covered deck and overhead fans.
-Minimum 4 night booking.
+Minimum 4-night booking.

-Like a triangle rising out of the green grass, the studio was built in 1968 and perfect for a budget traveler.
+Like a triangle rising out of the green grass, the studio was built in 1968 and is perfect for a budget traveler.
 It is only rented on a weekly basis.

 Gwen knows the island inside out and she’ll help sort out your stay if needed.
 Here are a few other extras: